 - If you have symptoms of cough, fever or loss of smell or taste – do not go into school or work, get tested either via the NHS website (external link) or by calling 119, and isolate with your household (external link) until you know the results of your test.

 - If you have been told to self-isolate, you MUST stay at home for 10 days.

 - The official UK Government website has a national dashboard (external link) which is updated daily with information on COVID-19, including data on cases, hospital admissions and deaths by area.

-COVID variants in Haringey contains more details on the surge testing for the South African and Brazilian variants.
+See COVID variants in Haringey for more details on the surge testing for the South African and Brazilian variants.

 Page last updated: